Blackbird Has Spoken:Part 1

 'What's a med class?' wondered Ivy.
 Suddenly she was overwhelmed by living, and being on this strange and fearsome planet called a "Mental health Unit" - a sugar coated, clinical word for "psych ward."
 She felt herself emotionally curl up in the fetal position.
 Mentally she checked out, returning to Nana while the rest of the group discussed their goals.

 Ivy snuggled down on to the pillows of Nana's breasts.
 "Nana, I'm afraid.
-Sing the morning Blackbird song.
+Sing our song.
 Nana, I'm so afraid."

 Once again Ivy was summoned back to reality.